Block credit is credit granted towards whole stages or components of a program of learning leading to a qualification.

 4. Approval of credit

-4.1 The Head of School (or nominee) with responsibility for a program is also responsible for assessing and approving credit applications.
+4.1 The Program Coordinator with responsibility for a program is also responsible for assessing and approving credit applications.
 This includes making credit assessments on a course administered by another School contained in the program.

 4.2 Where a precedent has been established and recorded for a particular credit transfer, the responsibility for approving the credit transfer is transferred to the Director, Student Services and Engagement (or nominee).